RenatoMaynard/Smart-Recording-Deepstream-in-Python/README.md

 # Smart-Recording-Deepstream-in-Python
 Guide to set up DeepStream `pyds` and run an RTSP pipeline in Python.
 **Note:** NVIDIA Smart Recording isn’t in official Python bindings and is supported only in C++.
 This guide includes the minimal code tweaks so you can enable Smart Recording from Python.
+Additionally, We’d love your help making this repo a one-stop place for DeepStream wheels with Smart-Record.
+If you’ve successfully built a wheel that works on your setup, please open a Pull Request and add it so others can use it too!

 ---